SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs-service-providers.md

 <img src={useBaseUrl('img/subscriptions/child-org.png')} alt="your description" style={{border:'1px solid black'}} />

-On clicking any of the selected Child Org, you can view the usage for the following categories:
+By clicking any of the selected child orgs, you can view the usage for the following categories:

 * **Continuous Ingest**.
 Credits used for logs ingested into the Continuous tier.
 * **Frequent Ingest**.
 Credits used for logs ingested into the Frequent tier.